keenlabs/KeenClient-iOS/README.md

 ##### Add Files to XCode - Cocoa

-Drag the "KeenClient-Cocoa"" folder into your XCode project.
+Drag the "KeenClient-Cocoa" folder into your XCode project.

 ##### Uncompress - iOS